TercioOfParma/AWOG2/README.md

 in the form

 classname, bonus hp, attack modifier, xp modifier(representative of the skill of a base class so different levels)

+IMPORTANT: TO COMPILE ON YOUR PLATFORM

+Select Makefilewin and rename makefile if you are on windows select Makefilelin for linux and rename the same

+This is known not to work on the latest version of FreeDOS